youtube/api-samples/python/README.md

 Method: youtube.channelBanners.insert, youtube.channels.update<br>
 Description: This sample calls the API's <code>channelBanners.insert</code> method to upload an image.
-With the returned URL, the sample calls <code>channels.update</code> method to update channel's banner to this image.
+With the returned URL, the sample calls <code>channels.update</code> method to update the channel's banner to that image.

 ### [Upload a video thumbnail image](/youtube/api-samples/blob/master/python/upload_thumbnail.py)